Quantum adiabatic theorem for unbounded Hamiltonians with a cutoff and its application to superconducting circuits: Examples

 We consider two types of flux-qubit circuit Hamiltonians:

 \bes \ees

 As we explain below, $H_{\text{CJJ}}$ describes a compound Josephson junction (CJJ) rf SQUID qubit~\cite{Harris:2008lp}, while $H_{\text{CSFQ}}$ describes a capacitively shunted flux qubit (CSFQ)~\cite{Yan15a}. $H_{\text{CSFQ}}$ can be obtained by analyzing the circuit displayed in Fig.~\ref{fig:CSFQone}.
-Note that in the notation of Eq.~\eqref{eq:91}, the canonically conjugate operators $\hat{n}$ (charge stored in the capacitor $C$) and $\hat{\phi}$ (flux threading the circuit) are identified with $\hat{p}$ and $\hat{x}$, respectively, and that in the transmon case $E_L=E_\alpha=0$~\cite{transmon-invention} [note a factor of $4$ difference in the definition of $E_C$ between the latter and our Eq.~\eqref{eq:H-flux}].
+Note that in the notation of Eq.~\eqref{eq:91}, the canonically conjugate operators $\hat{n}$ (charge stored in the capacitor $C$) and $\hat{\phi}$ (flux threading the circuit) are identified with $\hat{p}$ and $\hat{x}$, respectively, and that in the transmon case $E_L=E_\alpha=0$~\cite{transmon-invention}.\footnote{Note a factor of $4$ difference in the definition of $E_C$ between the latter and our Eq.~\eqref{eq:H-flux}: our definition is $E_C = (2e)^2/2C$, and $H = E_C n^2 +\dots$, while the definition in Ref.~\cite{transmon-invention} is $E_C =e^2/2C$ and $H = 4 E_C n^2+\dots$.}

-The quadratic self-inductance term $E_L (\hat{\phi}- f)^2$ is responsible for the divergence of $\|H'_{\text{CJJ}}\|$, just like the time-dependent mutual inductance in Eq.~\eqref{eq:91}.
-Thus, the JRS adiabatic theorem once again does not apply and the bound we derived in Eq.~\eqref{eq:106} can be used instead.
-To make this bound explicit in terms of the parameters appearing in $H_{\text{CJJ}}$ requires quite a bit of additional work.
-We set the stage for this work using $H_{\text{CJJ}}$ by explaining how this Hamiltonian can be reduced to an effective qubit Hamiltonian, and then borrow the same set of tools to explicitly compute our bounds for the capacitively shunted flux qubit described by a simpler Hamiltonian $H_{\text{CSFQ,sin}}$ where we retain just one of the trigonometric terms:
+The quadratic self-inductance term $E_L (\hat{\phi}- f)^2$ is responsible for the divergence of $\|H'_{\text{CJJ}}\|$ with the cutoff $\Lambda$, just like the time-dependent mutual inductance in Eq.~\eqref{eq:91}.
+Thus, the JRS adiabatic theorem once again provides an unphysical dependence on the cutoff and the bound we derived in Eq.~\eqref{eq:106} can be used instead.
+The adiabatic timescale depends on the choice of schedules for the controls $b$ and $f$.
+To illustrate what enters this choice, we first explain how $H_{\text{CJJ}}$ can be reduced to an effective qubit Hamiltonian.
+We would like to stress that we only need the qubit approximation for the schedule choice; the adiabatic timescale we find is a property beyond the qubit approximation, and the approximation itself is not used anymore after the schedule is set.
+Before presenting the result for CJJ qubits, we borrow the same set of tools to find the effective qubit Hamiltonian and explicitly compute our bounds for the capacitively shunted flux qubit described by a simpler Hamiltonian $H_{\text{CSFQ,sin}}$ where we retain just one of the trigonometric terms:

-Note that both $H_{\text{CSFQ}}$ and $H_{\text{CSFQ,sin}}$ and their derivatives are bounded, so in this case the JRS adiabatic theorem does apply, but as explained below we will obtain a somewhat tighter bound.
+Note that the derivatives of $H_{\text{CSFQ}}$ and $H_{\text{CSFQ,sin}}$ do not grow in norm with the cutoff $\Lambda$, so in this case the JRS adiabatic theorem provides a useful baseline, but as explained below we will obtain a somewhat tighter bound.

 The quantities $b\geq 1$ and $f\geq 0$ are time-dependent controls that can be chosen at will.
 Ideally we would like the effective qubit Hamiltonian (Sec.~\ref{eHam}) to match a desired quantum annealing ``schedule" $\omega_{\text{q}}( (1-s )X + sZ)$ where $s=t/t_f$ is the dimensionless time.
 However in practice for calibration of the annealing schedule an approximate method for choosing $b(s),f(s)$ is used instead.
 Here we will also follow this approximate method for simplicity; thus we will not know the true effective qubit-Hamiltonian $H_{\text{eff}}$ the schedule is implementing, but we will be able to accurately bound the error of that qubit description.
 This is in line with our goal of providing a useful theoretical result to guide current experiments with superconducting circuits: the error would characterize, e.g., the leakage to the non-qubit states for fast anneals.
 The true effective Hamiltonian $H_{\text{eff}}$, and correspondingly a precise method for choosing $b(s),f(s)$, can be found straightforwardly in a numerical simulation, which we leave for future work.